chrisbrierley/geog0121/practicals/introduction/README.md

 [![Binder](https://binder.pangeo.io/badge_logo.svg)](https://binder.pangeo.io/v2/gh/chrisbrierley/geog0121/master)

 ## Practical Description
 This practical will introduce you to the way that we will be interacting with the programming content of the course.
-You should open start with the Jupyter Introduction notebook and then progress onto te ones abotu Python and Numpy.
+You should open start with the Jupyter Introduction notebook and then progress onto the ones about Python and Numpy.

 ## Full series of practicals
 1. Introduction